orendon/crouton-config/README.md

 ### 5. Optional Node and Rails installer

-If you are not working on code remotely, you can install a functional version of Ruby on Rails and Node with `99-optional-setup-node-and-rails.sh`.
+Install a functional version of Ruby on Rails and Node with `99-optional-setup-node-and-rails.sh`.
 Take a coffee break because the S3's ARM processor will take 20+ minutes to compile node and ruby from source.

 Improvement
 -----------